Pop music: International spread and crosspollination

+Notable pop artists of the late 20th century that became global superstars include Whitney Houston, Michael Jackson, Madonna, George Michael, and Prince.

 21st century

 At the beginning of the 2000s, the trends that dominated during the late 1990s still continued, but the music industry started to change as people began to download music from the internet.
 People were able to discover genres and artists that were outside of the mainstream and propel them to fame, but at the same time smaller artists had a harder time making a living because their music was being pirated.
-Popular artists were Avril Lavigne, NSYNC, Christina Aguilera, Destiny's Child, and Britney Spears.
+Popular artists were Avril Lavigne, Justin Timberlake, NSYNC, Christina Aguilera, Destiny's Child, and Britney Spears.
 Pop music often came from many different genres, with each genre in turn influencing the next one, blurring the lines between them and making them less distinct.
 This change was epitomized in Spears' highly influential 2007 album Blackout, which under the influence of producer Danja, mixed the sounds of EDM, avant-funk, R&B, dance music, and hip hop.

-By the year 2010, pop music impacted by dance music came to be dominant on the charts.
-Instead of the radio setting the trends, it was now the club.
-"The new bubble is all the collective clubs around the world.
-Radio is just doing its best to keep up," said Will.i.am. at the beginning of the decade.
-Songs that talked of escapism through partying became the most popular, influenced by the impulse to forget the economic troubles that had taken over the world after the 2008 crash.
-The most popular artists of this era were Justin Bieber, Rihanna, Taylor Swift, Lady Gaga, the Black Eyed Peas, Katy Perry and One Direction.
+By 2010, pop music impacted by dance music came to be dominant on the charts.
+Instead of radio setting the trends, it was now the club.
+At the beginning of the 2010s, Will.i.am stated, "The new bubble is all the collective clubs around the world.
+Radio is just doing its best to keep up."
+Songs that talked of escapism through partying became the most popular, influenced by the impulse to forget the economic troubles during the Great Recession; this style of pop music is now known as recession pop.
+Throughout the 2010s, a lot of pop music also began to take cues from alternative pop.
+Popularized by artists such as Lana Del Rey and Lorde in the early 2010s and later inspiring other highly influential artists including Billie Eilish and Taylor Swift, it gave space to a more sad and moody tone within pop music.

+In the 2020s, Canadian pop singer the Weeknd's song "Blinding Lights", became a staple hit of the decade, reaching the top spot of Billboard's greatest Hot 100 songs of all time, surpassing "The Twist" by Chubby Checker.
+It also broke the record for the first song to hit 5 billion streams on the Spotify streaming platform, becoming the most-streamed song of all time in the platform's history.
+This further led to a success from pop music dominating other streaming platforms like Spotify, Apple Music and YouTube Music, alongside other artists like Taylor Swift, Drake, Ariana Grande and Olivia Rodrigo, with the former becoming a successful artist of the century while breaking numerous music records like album sales, streaming and touring.